 A war bridle can be a fun way to challenge yourself and your well-trained horse.
 Before trying out a war bridle, try riding your horse with dropped reins.
 When you can reliably turn, slow, and stop your horse using only your seat and legs, give it a shot!

-How to Introduce your Horse to a War Bridle
+How to Introduce Your Horse to a War Bridle

 How to Use a War Bridle

-Get Familiar with the Tack
+Get Familiar With the Tack

 Introduce Your Horse to the Bridle